Tiny city of Caribou, Maine, faces secessionist movement

 Mayor Aiken questioned whether cutbacks, or secession, would solve Caribou's problem or make them worse.

 "Every action has a reaction," said Aiken.
-"If we close the rec centre, then kids won't have anywhere to go and we'll need more police."
+"If we close the rec center, then kids won't have anywhere to go and we'll need more police."